Observation of charmonium sequential suppression in heavy-ion collisions at the Relativistic Heavy Ion Collider

-The TPC \cite{TPC2}, Time Of Flight (TOF) \cite{TOF2}, and Barrel Electromagnetic Calorimeter (BEMC) \cite{BEMC} are utilized for electron identification.
-Electrons with $p_{\rm T} >$ 0.6 GeV/$c$ are selected based on their normalized ionization energy loss ($n\sigma_{\mathrm{e}}$) measured by the TPC and velocity ($\beta$) derived from time of flight information from TOF.
-The ratio of energy deposition in the BEMC to associated track momentum ($E_{0}$/$p$) is applied to further reject hadrons when the track $p_{\rm T}$ exceeds 1 GeV/$c$.
+The TPC \cite{TPC2}, Time Of Flight (TOF) \cite{TOF2}, and Barrel Electromagnetic Calorimeter (BEMC) \cite{BEMC}, covering full azimuth and $\left|\eta\right| < $ 1, are utilized for electron identification.
+Electrons with $p_{\rm T} >$ 0.6 GeV/$c$ are selected based on their normalized ionization energy loss ($n\sigma_{\mathrm{e}}$) measured by the TPC and velocity ($\beta$) derived from TOF.
+The ratio of energy deposition in the BEMC to the associated track momentum ($E_{0}$/$p$) is applied to further reject hadrons for $p_{\rm T} > 1$ GeV/$c$.

-After applying loose initial selections on $n\sigma_{\mathrm{e}}$, $\beta$, and $E_{0}$/$p$, a supervised machine learning technique based on eXtreme Gradient Boosting (XGBoost) \cite{chen2016xgboost} is employed to further enhance the charmonia signal significance.
-For the training process, the signal sample is generated through the GEANT 3 \cite{STAR:2008med} simulation of the STAR detector.
-The background sample is selected from electron-positron pairs in real data whose invariant mass falls within \([2.65, 2.85]\), \([3.25, 3.5]\), and \([3.8, 4.5]\) GeV/$c^2$.
-After training, the machine learning algorithm assigns a Boosted Decision Tree (BDT) response to each electron-positron pair, and one can select signal pairs from charmonium decays by requiring the BDT response to be above a threshold.
+After applying loose initial selections on $n\sigma_{\mathrm{e}}$, $\beta$, and $E_{0}$/$p$, a supervised machine learning technique, based on eXtreme Gradient Boosting (XGBoost) \cite{chen2016xgboost}, is employed to further enhance the charmonia signal significance~\cite{Wang:2025}.
+For the training process, the signal sample is generated via detector simulations using GEANT 3 \cite{Brun:1994aa}, with electrons and positrons from $\psi$(2S) decaying at the collision vertex as inputs.
+The background sample is selected from $e^+e^-$ pairs in real data whose invariant mass falls within \([2.65, 2.85]\), \([3.25, 3.5]\), and \([3.8, 4.5]\) GeV/$c^2$.
+After training, the machine learning algorithm assigns a Boosted Decision Tree (BDT) response to each $e^+e^-$ pair, and one can select signal pairs by requiring the BDT response to be above a threshold.
+The same machine learning model is applied to $\psi$(2S) and J/$\psi$ reconstruction.

-The significances of $\psi$(2S) and J/$\psi$ signals in 0-80\% Ru+Ru and Zr+Zr collisions are shown in Fig.~\ref{fig_ML} as a function of the BDT threshold and compared to those extracted from data.
+The significances of $\psi$(2S) and J/$\psi$ signals in 0--80\% Ru+Ru and Zr+Zr collisions are shown in Fig.~\ref{fig_ML} as a function of the BDT threshold and compared to those extracted from data.
 A threshold of 0.5 (marked by the open squares in the figure) is chosen to align the two distributions.
-The good agreement between the expected and measured significances underscores the accuracy of the machine learning procedure.
+The good agreement between the expected and measured significances underscores the accuracy of the machine learning procedure~\cite{Wang:2025}.
 The dependence of the significance on BDT threshold reflects the interplay of signal efficiency and background rejection rate.
 Taking into account both signal significance and associated systematic uncertainties, 0.7 is chosen as the default threshold, as indicated by the stars in Fig.~\ref{fig_ML}.